krg7880/log-parser-api/README.md

 Simple application to parse an error log file to aggregate total errors produced by instances of a replicated application as well as total number of errors per replica.

+## Assumptions

+The application is designed with the spcified requirements and some additional assumptions in mind:

+- There's multiple applications errors in a log
+- We want to target specific application
+- We want to target specific instances

 ## Usage

 Hot reloading is enabled to facilitate rapid testing and tight-feedback during development.
 Follow the steps below to being developing additional features: